 The Morden Community Gardens offer affordable, rented garden plots to residents of Morden.
-It was developed by Morden Community Development Corporation and is managed by Many Hands Resource Centre.
+It was developed by Morden Community Development Corporation and as of this 2019 season, managed by the Parks and Urban Forestry Department.
 The land and funding to prepare the plots was supplied by the City of Morden.
-The community garden is managed by community volunteers.
-If you have questions you can contact Many Hands Resource Centre at 204-823-1678 or firstname.lastname@example.org.
+The community garden is managed by staff from the Parks and Urban Forestry Department.
+If you have any questions please contact Shawn Dias at email@example.com or 204-362-3999.

 The Community Gardens are located at 189 Grant Street, Loren Drive, and 19th Street.
 At Grant Street the garden plots are on the east side and parking is available on the west side of the lot.
 Street parking is available at Loren Drive and 19th Street gardens.